Open to SOC · cloud security · pentesting & GRC roles

 How I show up: defend systems, make models useful, harden the cloud, and still ship the product.
 Four lanes — one through-line: fewer surprises, faster answers.

-01 / Defend
+01 / Detect & Respond

 In the queue with you, not above it.